Kanwari: Road

 Kanwari is well-connected by the Matelled Asphalt (paved bitumen) road; five different roads converge at Kanwari.
 Places in clock-wise direction from Kanwari are: To North is Hisar (city) 24 km on Hisar-Tosham-Bhiwani MDR 108 (Major District Road 108).
 To North-East is Hansi 43 km via Umra link road number 1409.
 To East is Muzadpur 2 km via link road.
 To South are Balawas 2 km and Nalwa 4 km; further South-West continuing on the same Hisar-Tosham-Bhiwani MDR 108 (Major District Road 108) are Tosham 16 km and Bhiwani 40 km.
 To West is Badya Jattan 4 km via a link road, that also leads to Hisar via Mangali 15 km and Kaimri 22 km.

 Train connectivity

 Kanwari does not have a rail station.
 Nearest major train stations accessible by road are 24 km at Hisar, 24 km at Hansi and 45 km at Bhiwani city.

 Airport connectivity

 Hisar Airport, the nearest functional airport and flying training club is 24 km away.
 Currently, there are no commercial domestic or international flights from this airport.
 Nearest domestic and international airports are 200 km at Indira Gandhi International Airport at Delhi and 260 km Chandigarh International Airport.

 Administration

 Geographical and electoral administration

-Kanwari is under Hansi land and revenue Tehsil, Hisar-1 Rural Development Block, Hansi (Vidhan Sabha constituency) and Hisar (Lok Sabha constituency) of the Hisar District of Hisar Division in the Haryana state of India.
+Kanwari is under Hansi land and revenue Tehsil, Hisar-1 Rural Development Block, Hansi Assembly constituency and Hisar Lok Sabha constituency of the Hisar District of Hisar Division in the Haryana state of India.